MicrosoftDocs/windows-dev-docs/terminal/index.md

 ---
 title: Windows Terminal overview
-description: Learn about Windows Terminal and how it can improve your command-line workflow.
+description: Learn about Windows Terminal and how it can improve your command line workflow.
 author: cinnamon-msft
 ms.author: cinnamon
 ms.date: 05/19/2020